Across the Sea (Lost): Plot

 Over the course of the next 30 years, Jacob (Mark Pellegrino) visits his brother (Titus Welliver) at the camp he shares with the other people.
 The Man in Black reveals they have discovered a way to leave the island by digging wells in spots where "metal behaves strangely".
 Jacob declines his invitation to leave.

-When the woman hears of what the Man in Black is doing, she visits him and learns he and the others have constructed a giant wheel down a well.
+When Mother hears of what the Man in Black is doing, she visits him and learns he and the others have constructed a wheel in a well.
 He tells her that his people have dug into the light from other locations on the island, and plan to create a system that will allow them to leave.
 Upon hearing this, she knocks the Man in Black unconscious.
 When he awakens, he discovers the people in the camp massacred, and the well completely filled in.

-Meanwhile, the woman shows Jacob the tunnel of light again, explaining that Jacob is to succeed her in guarding it.
+Meanwhile, Mother shows Jacob the tunnel of light again, explaining that Jacob is to succeed her in guarding it.
 She tells Jacob never to enter the tunnel, warning of a fate worse than death.
-Jacob reluctantly drinks a wine that the woman pours, and she proclaims, "Now you and I are the same."
+Jacob reluctantly drinks a wine that Mother pours, making him the new protector.

-Enraged by her actions, the Man in Black stabs the woman in the back and asks why she would not let him leave the island.
+Enraged by her actions, the Man in Black stabs Mother and asks why she would not let him leave the island.
 She replies that she loves him, and dies.
-Jacob retaliates by beating his brother, and throws him into the tunnel of light.
+Jacob retaliates by attacking his brother and throwing him into the tunnel of light.
 The smoke monster emerges in his place.
-Jacob then finds the Man in Black's physical body and places it with the woman's in the cave where she lived, along with a pouch containing the black and white stones they used in the game.
+Jacob then finds the Man in Black's physical body and places it with Mother’s in the cave where she lived, along with a pouch containing the black and white stones they used in the game.

-In a repeat of a scene from the first season, now in a new context, the corpses and stones are found centuries later by Jack Shephard (Matthew Fox) and Kate Austen (Evangeline Lilly), and dubbed Adam and Eve by John Locke (Terry O'Quinn).
+The corpses and stones are found centuries later by Jack Shephard (Matthew Fox) and Kate Austen (Evangeline Lilly), and dubbed Adam and Eve by John Locke (Terry O'Quinn).